In a nutshell:

-Address & other details: As u enter the one way road of DLF Phase 3 from beside Gateway tower (Jahajwali building), u come across a building on the left that has Standard Chartered Bank.
-Take the road on the left as soon as the Standard Chartered building ends.
+Address & other details: As u enter the one way road of DLF Phase 3 from beside Gateway tower (Jahajwali building), u come across a building on the left that has RBS.
+Take the road on the left as soon as the RBS building ends.
 Mame da Dhaba is just less than 50 meters into that road.

 Meal for 2: Rs.
 150 onwards

 Short Description – in case u r in a hurry: